gu-wei-x/vconfig/rust/README.md

 # variants

-variants is a crate to deserilize Rust data from toml like content based on variant context.
+variants is a crate to deserilize Rust data from TOML-formatted like files/streams based on variant context.

 ```rust
 use std::error::Error;